spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 6. Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the Cluster Profile.
 Click on **Next**.

 7. Provide the Azure Cloud account placement information for cluster configuration.
-If you have custom storage accounts or storage container available, they will be eligble for attachment.
+If you have custom storage accounts or storage container available, they will be eligible for attachment.
 To learn more about attaching custom storage to a cluster, check out the [Azure storage](/clusters/public-cloud/azure/architecture#azurestorage) page.

 <WarningBox>